jtmuller5/dartantic_ai/PRD.md

 - [x] Passing system prompts to models.

 ### Milestone 2: Multi-turn Chat, Streaming, and Embedding Support
-- [ ] **Multi-turn chat**: Add support for passing a list of `ChatMessage` objects (with roles: system, user, assistant, tool, function) to the agent for context-aware, conversational LLM interactions.
-  - Introduce `ChatMessageRole` enum and `ChatMessage` class with role, content, and optional tool/function fields.
-  - Update `Agent` and provider interfaces to accept and process message history.
 - [x] **Streaming responses**: LLM responses can be streamed via `Agent.runStream`, `Agent.runPromptStream`, and similar methods, all of which return a `Stream<AgentResponse>`.
 This allows real-time consumption of output